San Jose Earthquakes: The Leitch era (2021–present)

-Crest and shirt
+Crest and jerseys

 Since their inception, the Earthquakes have played in a color scheme featuring blue and black as dominant colors, usually with white highlights.
 The original San Jose Clash logo featured a stylized scorpion in black and red with a white 'clash' wordmark.

 When they rebranded to the Earthquakes in 2000, the team badge featured an inverted triangular shield containing a soccer ball invoking the rising sun used in the logo for the City of San Jose, a stylized 'Earthquakes' wordmark, and a color palette of blue, black, white and silver.
 The three points of the triangular shield represented the three largest communities of the Bay Area (San Jose, San Francisco and Oakland).

 The team rebranded again on January 30, 2014, to a new crest and uniform.
 While still featuring blue and black, as well as a new chevron design that invokes the geologic theme of the team's name, the new design also featured the year 1974 in red; this is an explicit reference of lineage to the previous NASL incarnation of the Earthquakes that had founded that year.

 On February 17, 2017, San Jose released its new home kit at a jersey release party at San Pedro Square.
 The new kit is black, a callback to the black Goonies kits of the historic 2012 season, and features the blue slipstrike design from the crest on the front.
 Also included is a red neck tape, referring again to the team's NASL history, "SJ 74" in blue on the bottom left corner, and the words "UNITY", "DEVOTION", and "HERITAGE" written in white across the blue border on the right sleeve.

 On February 11, 2018, the Earthquakes released their new away kit, the Navy SEAL Foundation Jersey, and announced that 5% of each jersey sale would be donated to the Foundation, becoming the first club in MLS history to donate part of its jersey revenue to a nonprofit organization.
 The jersey release party was held near the site of the USS Hornet Museum and the kit itself presented by a retired SEAL alongside squad members Tommy Thompson, Joel Qwiberg, and, offshore in a military rescue boat, Nick Lima and Jackson Yueill.

+The 2020–2021 away jersey incorporated the colors of the flag of San Jose (blue, white, yellow).